jlagordon/quickstart-solodev-dcx/pages/deploy-eks.md

 </table>

 ## Step 4: Gather Stack Outputs for Solodev DCX
 If your stack builds successfully, you will see the green "CREATE_COMPLETE" message.

 Click on the primary stack and view the "Outputs" tab.
 You will find details pertaining to the cluster's BastionIP, EKSClusterName, HelmLambdaArn, KubeConfigPath, and KubeManifestLambdaArn.
+Click on the "ControlPlane" stack to see details pertaining to the cluster's CADATA, ControlPlaneProvisionRoleArn, EKSEndpoint, EKSName, EksArn, and KubeConfigPath.

 Save or take note of these output values as you will need them when launching Solodev DCX on the EKS cluster.

 <table>
 	<tr>